chestwood96/ActuallyLinearFilamentWidthSensor/README.md

 Check if you can read the sensor using '''MLX_QUERY_RAW SENSOR=mlx1''', this should give you a raw reading of the sensor.

 ## Calibration
-For calibration you'll need 2 reference pieces around the target size, I use 1.5mm and 2mm drill bits.
+For calibration you'll need 2 reference pieces around the target size, I used 1.5mm and 2mm drill bits.

-First measure your reference pieces, in my case the the 1.5mm drill bit measures at 1.485mm and the 2mm one at 1.995mm.
-Enter those values as ```cal_dia1``` and ```cal_dia2``` in your sensor config (no need to restart jet).
+First measure your reference pieces, in my case the 1.5mm drill bit measures at 1.485mm and the 2mm one at 1.995mm.
+Enter those values as ```cal_dia1``` and ```cal_dia2``` in your sensor config (no need to restart yet).

-Now gently put your first reference piece into the sensor, make sure it is nicely between the bearings and not getting caught somewhere else.
+Now gently put your first reference piece into the sensor, making sure it is nicely between the bearings and not getting caught somewhere else.
 Wiggle it around and push and pull a bit, then take a reading using ```MLX_QUERY_RAW SENSOR=mlx1 AVERAGING=100```, I got 30 for the 1.5mm sample.
 Note your value as ```raw_dia1```.
 Then repeat the whole thing for your second sample (in this case I got -15612) and note that in ```raw_dia2```.

 ![1.5mm calibration piece in the sensor](Images/calibrationPiece1.jpg)